Guide on AdaBoost Algorithm

 Q2.
 What are the advantages of the AdaBoost algorithm?

 A. Lesser preprocessing is required, as you do not need to scale the independent variables.
 Each iteration in the AdaBoost algorithm uses decision stumps as individual models, so the preprocessing required is the same as decision trees.
 AdaBoost is less prone to overfitting as well.
-In addition to boosting weak learners, we can also fine-tune hyperparameters(learning_rate, for example) in these ensemble techniques to get even better accuracy.
+In addition to ada boost weak learners, we can also fine-tune hyperparameters(learning_rate, for example) in these ensemble techniques to get even better accuracy.

 Q3.
 How do you use the AdaBoost algorithm?